osamajabr/Data-Analysis-Roles-And-Predicting-Salaries-Project/README.md

 # Introduction

-Dive into the data job market!
-Focusing on data analyst roles, this project explores & top-paying jobs, in-demand skills, and where high demand meets high salary in data analytics.
+In this project, we will dive into the data job market, focusing on data analyst roles, and exploring & top-paying jobs, in-demand skills, and where high demand meets high salary in data analytics.

 • SQL queries?
 Check them out here: [project folder](/project/)